Whynchu/net-games/documentation.md

 > - `visible` (boolean): Whether the cosmetic is visible to other players
 > - `player_xoffset`, `player_yoffset` (number): Additional position offsets for fine-tuning of player's sprite

+In order for cosmetics to show up correctly you need to assign a custom animation state that is the default state, as well as, make sure you have the same animation frames for all directions (IDLE_U, WALK_DR, etc).
+For an example, see `/assets/demo/shock.animation`.
+Currently it is not possible to add direction based cosmetics.

 #### `remove_cosmetic(cosmetic_id, player_id)`
 > **Description**: Removes a cosmetic from a player.
 > **Parameters**: